-Skills, attitudes and values are developed to prepare the children for the next stage of learning (key stage 1 and 2 ready and secondary ready), and enable them to be successful in the community.
+Skills, attitudes and values are developed to prepare the children for the next stage of learning and enable them to be successful in the community.
 We believe that effective learning takes place when there is considerable emphasis on active involvement, opportunities to talk both imaginatively, expressively and to explain and clarify thinking.

-We make meaningful connections across subjects wherever possible and focus our creative curriculum by asking a BIG Question.
+Our creative curriculum supports our four promises to serve the common good.
+We make connections across subjects and in our schema where possible and meaningful.
 Our pupils are offered a very wide range of experiences to extend their understanding of themselves and the world in which they live.